noman2002/TechnoJam_App-flutter/README.md

 ## Screens
-- Flash Screen
+- Flash Screen - Simply the logo of the team (as a preloader).
-- Home Screen
+- Home Screen -
 - Announcement
 - Team Members
 - Settings